kpwang66/CzLPM/README.md

 ## Setup and Use

 Make sure CzO_Data.mat is present and in the MATLAB path.
 The entire model is executed from the `CzROM_newmono_v5.m` MATLAB script.
 The script was last run successfully on MATLAB 2021b with Optimization Toolbox installed.
-The script reproduces the calculations and plots found in Figures 2 and 3 of the above publication.